 Clean your cooler using bleach (but carefully!)

 While not my number one remedy in getting rid of stubborn odors out of coolers, it is a great disinfectant due to its’ caustic chemical makeup.

 However, you need to be cautious of which containers you use bleach.
 Bleach is known to weaken the properties; especially plastic and fabric fibers.

-Also be aware it could lighten or cause bleach spots on dyed or colored components on your cooler or ice chest.
+Also be aware that using bleach could lighten or cause bleach spots on dyed or colored components on your cooler or ice chest.

-And of course, you’ll want to wear old clothes in case you splash bleach or even diluted bleach onto them.
+You’ll want to wear old clothes as to not ruin them in case of spilling or splashing bleach onto them.

 If you plan on storing your cooler or even plastic-lined lunch bags, clean and allow them to dry thoroughly.